Anno 117: Development

-Anno 117: Pax Romana was developed by Ubisoft Mainz and published by Ubisoft.
-Announced in June 2024, the game was released on 13 November 2025 for PlayStation 5, Windows and Xbox Series X/S. It is the eighth installment in the Anno series and follows known strategic city-building elements.
-The development of the game was subsidized by the German Federal Ministry of Economics with €5.7 million.
+Anno 117 was developed by Ubisoft Mainz and published by Ubisoft.
+It is the eighth installment in the Anno series and follows known strategic city-building elements.
+The Federal Government of Germany subsidized the development with 5,697,585 euro, which was its highest funding amount to date for a single video-game project.
+The Minister for Economic Affairs presented the sum at Gamescom 2023.
 Anno 117 was planned to launch with built-in modding support, including a mod loader, as Ubisoft aimed to enable community modifications much earlier compared to Anno 1800.
-Mods have been supported since launch, though features like the in-game mod UI and browser are still planned for post-release updates.
+Mods have been supported since launch, though features like the in-game mod user interface and browser are still planned for post-release updates.

 In an interview with IGN, creative director Manuel Reinher stated that the team had focused on improving the starting experience for new players while maintaining the game's complexity.
 They aimed to make the game more modular, allowing new players to choose and explore specific provinces with more context and story.
 Core players were still expected to enjoy managing multiple lands and engaging in trade, as the game would be more adaptable and user-friendly.
 The team was committed to keeping the brand's legacy while introducing new features.
 The focus on fresh ideas and more social content was presented as a new way to meet player expectations.
 They described their rebranding efforts as a reason to expand the community and strengthen the partnership between players and developers for the best experience.
-Developers also shared that diplomacy would play a bigger role than in previous games.

 In a developer livestream, Ubisoft revealed that Anno 117 introduces major changes to city-building, including optional needs that allow players to partially fulfill categorized requirements to advance population tiers.
-A new attribute system links different resources to distinct benefits and drawbacks, affecting attributes like population, income, and satisfaction.
+A new attribute system links resources to specific benefits and drawbacks, affecting attributes like population, income, and satisfaction.
 Additionally, production buildings provide positive or negative effects for nearby structures, encouraging strategic placement and more integrated city layouts.
 Developers told GameStar that Anno 117 addresses the reality of slavery in the Roman Empire through its story but avoids using it as a gameplay mechanic.
 Although slavery is not part of the gameplay, the game includes Liberti, freed slaves who make up the first working population and who often remained dependent on their former owners and had restrictive duties towards them.